rruy/quake-log/README.md

 You can acesse lib with command line IRB ruby

-- How to run parser
+- To run with console app

-access IRB ruby
+access directory lib

-$ require 'quake_log'
+- To return specific game with reasons of killeds

+$ ruby lib/main.rb -g game_11 -k

+- To return specific game infos

+$ ruby lib/main.rb -g game_11

+- To return all informations of games

-$ QuakeLog.parser
+$ ruby lib/main.rb